zoeg21/LabsTechChallenge/README.md

 Task 2
 -------------
 Create a new HTML page (feel free to add some css as well if desired).
-Make sure that the page includes your name, your favorite picture, and your favorite line from Hamilton: An American Musical (or your favorite quote).
+Make sure that the page includes your name, your favorite picture, and your favorite color.

 Extend the [Flask](http://flask.pocoo.org/docs/0.12/quickstart/)  app so that going to the endpoint "/" + your uni will return the HTML page you created.
 (For example, if your uni was lcb50, you would make your HTML page visible at website.com/lcb50)